b8234/Azure-AI-Projects/Azure Vision/Object Detection Python/train-detector/README.md

 - Enhanced understanding of the workflow in creating and training custom vision models using Azure AI.

 ## Acknowledgments
-This project is a practical application inspired by the [Azure Cognitive Services Custom Vision documentation](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/).
+This project is inspired by exercises in the [Microsoft AI MS Learn series](https://learn.microsoft.com/en-us/training/).

+## Contact

+If you have any questions or feedback, feel free to [open an issue](https://github.com/b8234/Azure-AI-Projects/issues/new).
+I welcome your input and suggestions to improve this repository further.